Billy Connolly: Stand-up comedy

 Connolly's observational comedy is idiosyncratic and often off-the-cuff.
 He has offended certain sectors of audiences, critics and the media with his free use of the word "fuck", and he has made jokes relating to masturbation, blasphemy, defecation, flatulence, hemorrhoids, sex, his father's illness, his aunts' cruelty and, in the latter stages of his career, old age (specifically his experiences of growing old).

 In 2007 and again in 2010, he was voted the greatest stand-up comic on Channel 4's 100 Greatest Stand-Ups.
 He once again topped the list on Channel 5's Greatest Stand-Up Comedians, broadcast on New Year's Eve 2013.

 Since the 1980s, Connolly has worn a custom-made black T-shirt with a shirt-tail as part of his on-stage attire.
 Steve Brown was his manager from 1986 until his death in 2017.

 Comics writing

-Between 1973 and 1977 Connolly wrote a newspaper gag-a-day comic with cartoonist Malky McCormick, titled The Big Yin.
+Between 1973 and 1977, Connolly wrote a newspaper gag-a-day comic with cartoonist Malky McCormick, titled The Big Yin.

 Art

-Connolly has published six collections of humorous black-and-white drawings.
+Connolly has published 11 collections of his art.
 His method is similar to that of the Surrealist Automatism movement, whereby the artist allows their hand to move randomly across the paper or canvas without a specific intent.
 In April 2019, to celebrate World Parkinson's Day, his art was projected onto MacLellan's Castle in Kirkcudbright.
 His first sculpture, which is inspired by his past as a welder, was released in March 2020.
+He spoke about his art and the inspiration behind it on the occasion of his 80th birthday in 2022.